MatthewDailey/sequence-timer-web/README.md

 ## TODO

--   commandline tool for prompting feature to add (could have it even commit)
--   tap timer to pause
 -   total duration on landing page
 -   completion screen with audio "sequence complete"
+-   commandline tool for prompting feature to add (could have it even commit)
 -   script for generating audio for a sequence
 -   animation